Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + Agentic AI — organized into editable implementation artifacts

 A consequential decision has a material legal or similarly significant effect on a consumer in areas such as employment, financial services, insurance, housing, healthcare, education, legal services, or government services.
 The definition is in C.R.S.
 6-1-1701.

-What is the Colorado AI Act safe harbor?
+What is the Colorado AI Act evidence alignment?

 The Act provides an affirmative defense (C.R.S.
 6-1-1706) for developers and deployers who maintain documented compliance with a recognized AI governance framework such as NIST AI RMF or ISO 42001.
-It does not guarantee immunity but strengthens the legal defense against algorithmic discrimination claims.
+It does not create immunity, but it may strengthen the legal defense against algorithmic discrimination claims.

 When does the Colorado AI Act take effect?

-Enforcement begins June 30, 2026 under SB 24-205 as amended by SB 25B-004.
+The Colorado AI Act takes effect on June 30, 2026.
 The Attorney General enforces the Act through the existing Colorado Consumer Protection Act framework.

 Does this tool provide legal advice?